 Dip netting can also be used, especially in isolated small areas.
 Seining is less effective, due to underwater snags and difficulties landing a seine, as well as pupfish escape behavior of diving into soft sediment under the seine's lead line (Keeney 2016).
-Also, seining is more stressful to juveniles.
+Seining is also considered more stressful to juveniles than other capture methods (Keeney 2016).